MOAB UTAH :: ADVENTURE CAPITOL OF THE WEST

-Meets at 8:00 AM, Mondays, at the Tag-A-Long office in Moab, UT.
-Returns to Moab about 5:00 PM Fridays.
-Check the afternoon or evening prior to departure day for orientation and gear containers.
+Meets at 6:30 AM at the Adrift Adventures office in Moab, UT.
+Returns to Moab about 5:00 PM.
+Check in the afternoon or evening prior to departure day for orientation and gear containers.

 Day 1 – Lunch & Dinner